-You will obtain an overview of key developments in global history since the fifteenth century.
 You will also learn that history is not merely concerned with finding out what happened but also with trying to explain how and why things happened.
 You will, therefore, be introduced to some of the varying interpretations of historians who have written on the subject which you are studying.
 Where appropriate, you will also be introduced to some primary materials to show the kinds of evidence on which historians base their interpretations and explanations.